 When children are taught to read at school they all enjoy books, are always engaged, eager to read more and quickly grasp a wide vocabulary – if only!

-High Frequency Words – Work on up to 6 words at a time, reading the words before asking your child to read them.
-Games such as snap and pairs can encourage your child to read the high frequency words at speed.
+High-Frequency Words – Work on up to 6 words at a time, reading the words before asking your child to read them.
+Games such as snap and pairs can encourage your child to read high-frequency words at speed.

-Finding Help - You can find more tips on reading, and other ways to help your child, here: helenarkell.org.uk/about-dyslexia/parents.
+Finding Help – You can find more tips on reading, and other ways to help your child, here.
 The Helen Arkell Dyslexia Charity specialises in providing expert support to dyslexic children.
-We are currently offering online 1:1 personalised tuition sessions.
+We offer 1:1 personalised tuition sessions.
 The sessions can include anything from reading, writing, spelling, numeracy, improving general organisation to revision techniques.
-To find out more email [email protected]
+To find out more email firstname.lastname@example.org